Humane-Documentation/Spree/application/state_machine.md

 # spree-state_machine (gem)

-Creating multiple boolean attributes to deciding how to behave based on the values to keep state of an object can become cumbersome and difficult to maintain when the complexity of your class starts to increase.
+Creating multiple boolean attributes so behaviors are based on their values to keep state of an object becomes cumbersome and difficult to maintain when the complexity of your class starts to increase.
+Was the previous sentence hard to understand?
+Exactly.

-*state_machine* adds support for creating state machines for attributes on any Ruby class.
+*state_machine* gem adds support for creating state machines for attributes on any Ruby class.
 It introduces the various parts of a real state machine, including states, events, transitions, and callbacks

 ## Features
 * Initial states
 * Multiple states on a single class
 * Namespaced states